Professor of Criminology

-Currently, Liora has just completed an edited collection entitled Reasoning Rights.
-She has just come to the end of of a British Academy Mid-Career Fellowship which commenced in October 2012.
-This has enabled her to undertake research towards the completion of two monographs entitled Securing Legality and Juridifying Security.
-The completion of this work will continue to be funded by the Oxford Martin Programme on Human Rights For Future Generations.
+Liora completed a British Academy Mid-Career Fellowship in October 2013.
+This enabled her to undertake research towards the completion of two monographs entitled Securing Legality and Juridifying Security.
+The completion of this work continues to be funded by the Oxford Martin Programme on Human Rights For Future Generations.

 Leverhulme Trust Early Career Fellow